VenkateshDas/sales_forecast_project/README.md

 An online retail historical sales transactions were analyzed for future sales forecasting.
 To forecast these sales, I employed five machine learning models: Light Gradient Boosted Model (LightGBM), Auto-Regressive Integrated Moving Average (ARIMA), Seasonal Autoregressive Integrated Moving Average with Exogenous Variables (SARIMAX), Prophet (a Generative Additive Model), and Recurrent Neural Network (RNN).

 Upon testing these models, I found that the Prophet model outperformed the others in delivering a reliable sales forecast over an extended period, even with a limited dataset.
-The other models faced challenges in generating accurate and noise-free predictions for such long time horizons.
+The other models faced challenges in generating reasonable and noise-free predictions for such long time horizons.

 In this project, I focused solely on univariate analysis.
 For future work, I recommend exploring multivariate and multiple time series analysis.
 Additionally, ensemble models could offer improved accuracy in sales forecasting.